18F/18f.gsa.gov/_join/open-positions/pif-director-of-communications-and-marketing-gs15.md

 ## Qualifications

-To qualify, you must have one year of specialized experience equivalent to the GS-15 in the Federal service.
+To qualify, you must have one year of specialized experience equivalent to the GS-15 in the federal service.
 Specialized experience is:
 - Defines brand and marketing vision and develops annual marketing strategy and roadmaps outlining multi-channel engagement programs and tactics across the marketing mix
 - Ability to craft storytelling copy including online media, video and print materials used for the purpose of advertising or marketing
 - Using varying marketing tools and techniques tailored to each audience to communicate and tell stories including videos, blogs, screencast presentations, articles, and social media.